gwilliamsmith/Kaleidoscope/README.md

 Regular growth mode is the default growth mode, and the one used for geometric pattern creation.
 In regular growth mode, lines reproduce and die, but do not mutate, and so never change color or lifespan.
 In this mode (and modes built off of it like [Mutation](#mutation-growth-mode) and [Depth-Based Coloring](#depth-based-coloring-mode)), lines follow simple rules for reprouction (images to illustrate this coming as soon as I have them):

- * Only reproduce if the line does not touch any lines in the direction it is to reproduce.
+* Only reproduce if a line does not touch any lines in the direction it is to reproduce.
 * If there is already a line where one would be created, that line is left alone, and is not overwritten.
+* A line that is able to reproduce, that line will create up to two lines at each end, each pair forming a right angle
   * If the line is a straight line, create two diagonal lines at each end, each pair forming a right angle.
   * If the line is a diagonal line, create two straight lines at each end, each pair forming a right angle.
 * Lines lose one health(lifespan) per step, including the step in which they were created.
 * If a line has no health(lifespan) remaining, it dies and disappears.

 ### Mutation Growth Mode
 ---